One year ago

 We didn’t yet know if our new addition was a boy or a girl.
 We waited with anticipation for the sonogram appointment, sharing the excitement though worlds apart.

-My parents arrived the day Peter deployed.
+My parents arrived on the day Peter deployed.
 We had such a great time exploring beautiful Colorado.
-We went to the Royal Gorge, Garden of the Gods, and rode the Cog Railway up Pikes Peak (though my father still questions if he was there, since there was a blizzard at the top with no visibility and below zero chill factors).
+We went to the Royal Gorge, Garden of the Gods, and rode the Cog Railway up Pikes Peak (though my father still questions if he was there since there was a blizzard at the top with no visibility and below zero chill factors).
 My dad looked around the North Pole while my mother and I explored the amazing gift shop.
 As they left, the first big snow of the season started (at 6,000 feet versus the 14,000+ feet of Pikes Peak).
 The weather seemed to reflect my own emotions.